Outfluencer/Minecraft-XDP-eBPF/README.md

 XDP (eXpress Data Path) combined with eBPF (extended Berkeley Packet Filter) offers a highly effective, low-latency solution for DDoS protection at the kernel level, mitigating attacks before they can impact application performance.

+⭐ Don't forget to star the project! ⭐